r-ahmed2022/hello-react-front-end/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Hello Rails Back End <a name="about-project"></a>
+# 📖 Hello React Front End <a name="about-project"></a>

-A practice setup of a front end React that is accesses by a Rails based backend API.
+A practice setup of a front end React that is accesses a Rails based backend API.
 Click this [hello-rails-back-end](https://github.com/r-ahmed2022/hello-rails-back-end) link to access the backend app's repo. cd
 ## 🛠 Built With <a name="built-with"></a>